Dr Hana Jurikova

 Research areas

-My research primarily focuses on understanding how climate, oceans and life have co-evolved during the past 500 million years.
-I am interested how mass extinction events and changing biogeochemical processes have shaped the surface of our planet through time.
-To address these questions, I develop novel elemental and isotopic analyses and apply them to fossil, sedimentary and evaporitic records.
-At the heart of my work lies the boron isotope technique, which I use to: 1) reconstruct past changes in ocean pH and atmospheric CO2 levels, 2) reconstruct the secular changes in boron isotope composition of seawater and study the global boron cycle, 3) explore biomineralisation mechanisms of marine calcifying organisms, with a particular interest in brachiopods and coral reefs.
+To address these questions, I develop and apply novel elemental and isotopic approaches to fossil, sedimentary and evaporitic archives.
+I am a leading developer of the boron isotope technique, which I use to: (i) reconstruct past changes in ocean pH and atmospheric CO2, (ii) quantify secular variations in the boron isotope composition of seawater and constrain the global boron cycle, and (iii) investigate biomineralisation mechanisms in marine calcifiers, with a particular focus on brachiopods and coral reefs.

-I hold a PhD in Marine Biogeochemistry (2015-2018) from GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany (Marie-Sklodowska Curie fellowship in BASE-LiNE Earth ITN).
-Prior to joining St Andrews I was a Postdoctoral Researcher (2018-2020) at the GFZ German Centre for Geosciences - Helmholtz Centre Potsdam, Germany (funded by the German Research Foundation and ICDP/IODP Priority Programme).
+I received my PhD in Marine Biogeochemistry (2015–2018) from the GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany, funded by a Marie Skłodowska-Curie fellowship (BASE-LiNE Earth ITN).
+I subsequently held a postdoctoral position (2018–2020) at the GFZ German Research Centre for Geosciences, Potsdam, supported by the German Research Foundation and the ICDP/IODP Priority Programme.

 Selected publications